8 LDD Command Examples in Linux

 There are two types of libraries:

-Static libraries: static libraries for complete programs that do not depend on external libraries to run.
+Static libraries: Static libraries are for complete programs that do not depend on external libraries to run.
 The feature of statically linked programs is that they work without installing any prerequisites.
 The static library is end with *.a extension and these libraries are included (a separate copy) into the programs that require its functions.

 Shared libraries